-This example describes how to set up a sample microservices app for continuous deployment and release management in Weave Cloud.
-This example uses Travis CI and Quay, but you can use a continuous integration and container registry of your choice.
-All that Deploy needs to know is the repo that contains your manifests, and if you are using a private image repository, the credentials for that.
+This example describes how to set up a sample microservices app for continuous deployment, with Weave Cloud Deploy.
+All that Deploy needs to know is the repo that contains your manifests.

 - Setup hosts

 - Download and fork the demo app Sock Shop

 You can follow these instructions to set up three hosts in Digital Ocean and use